julianandrews/workout-routine/notes.md

 ## Idea dump

+- Thoracic rotation
+    - Consider adding load at the end of range for the bretzel by pulling against a resistance band
 - Start alternating grip on rows for elbow health
 - Ankle mobility options
     - I'm pretty sure I have anterior ankle impingement.
 The standard banded mobs don't seem to work.